H4HWV2011/msjarvis-public-docs/thesis/27-heartbeat-and-live-cycles.md

   - Narrative jobs can pass through container intake and background stages, allowing them to influence patterns about what the system emphasizes.
 - Long-term memory:
   - Especially significant cycles, such as major status changes or public communications, may be consolidated into long-term stores.
+- Retrieval stack:
+  - As heartbeat summaries and narratives are embedded into semantic memory and linked into belief and spatial layers, they become part of the material that retrieval can surface for future questions about system behavior and performance.

 This integration means that the system’s own ongoing behavior becomes part of what it remembers and reasons about.